-- 7.1 It is considered that the site is appropriate for some degree of residential dwelling development in principle, given the emergent policy background. - 7.2 However, as presented the development does not make best use of the potential capacity within the application site area as represented by the underprovision of homes in comparison to minimum density expectations. - 7.3 The potential for detrimental impacts to be caused by comings and goings and use of garages unrelated to this site, for which there is no demonstrable need or justification, is unacceptable in principle of use of land and in practical design. - 7.4 The proposal fails to provide a design appropriate to the site as a result of overbearing scale, poor resultant privacy for existing and future residents, and a failure to provide a building to enhance the area when compared to the lost undesignated heritage asset. - 7.5 The layout constraints, designs and competing uses within the site proposals also represent overdevelopment of the site, with questionable safety and practicality in the site circulation, and little scope for safe and inviting access by means other than the private car.
-This is exacerbated by the absence of
+- 7.1 It is considered that the site is appropriate for some degree of residential dwelling development in principle, given the emergent policy background. - 7.2 However, as presented the development does not make best use of the potential capacity within the application site area as represented by the under-provision of homes in comparison to minimum density expectations.

-- proposed management of the space and lack of clarity about the use of parking for the nursery building area. - 7.6 The minimal amenity space offered to future residents, in combination with a lack of landscaping to soften a hard environment, creates an unacceptable living environment and poor urban design, and is not supported. - 7.7 The division of this school site into two parts is considered to create a situation where policy requires an affordable housing contribution and the failure to submit any viability work to demonstrate this requirement be set aside, has not been provided. - 7.8 The only public benefit offered in this proposal is the provision of additional open-market residential units on a brownfield site, but this is not an allocated site and the Council's healthy 5-year supply position does not rely on this site to maintain an up-to-date development plan.
+- 7.3 The potential for detrimental impacts to be caused by comings and goings and use of garages unrelated to this site, for which there is no demonstrable need or justification, is unacceptable in principle of use of land and in practical design. - 7.4 The proposal fails to provide a design appropriate to the site as a result of overbearing scale, poor resultant privacy for existing and future residents, and a failure to provide a building to enhance the area when compared to the lost undesignated heritage asset. - 7.5 The layout constraints, designs and competing uses within the site proposals also represent overdevelopment of the site, with questionable safety and practicality in the site circulation, and little scope for safe and inviting access by means other than the private car.
+This is exacerbated by the absence of proposed management of the space and lack of clarity about the use of parking for the nursery building area. - 7.6 The minimal amenity space offered to future residents, in combination with a lack of landscaping to soften a hard environment, creates an unacceptable living environment and poor urban design, and is not supported. - 7.7 In combination with the application for the adjoining site (06/21/0796/F) the division of the wider site into two parts is considered to create a situation where policy requires an affordable housing contribution.
+If this development independently is considered to be viable, or if development of this site in combination with the adjoining site is deemed to be viable, with some degree of affordable housing provision or contribution, this application would be contrary to both emerging and adopted policy.
+However, the planning balance would shift if appraisal is deemed convincing by independent review and the scheme is deemed unviable with affordable housing, but the physical demerits identified would remain. - 7.8 The only public benefit offered in this proposal is the provision of additional open-market residential units on a brownfield site, but this is not an allocated site and the Council's healthy 5-year supply position does not rely on this site to maintain an up-to-date development plan.
 Therefore, there are not considered to be any material considerations which weigh sufficiently in favour of this application to justify taking an opposing view to that of the development plan's requirements for a scheme of improved quality overall. - 7.9 Refusal of this application is both consistent with the adopted local development plan, and supported by emerging policy, and is in line with the expectations of the National Planning Policy Framework and National Design Guide. - 7.10 The decision maker should be mindful that the principle of residential development in this location is considered acceptable.
-However, because these failings are considered capable of being overcome to some degree through a reappraisal of the site layout, uses and possibly density, but presently only a slightly revised scheme has been offered, a timely refusal is suggested in order that a further application might be submitted with substantial improvements required.
+However, because these failings are considered capable of being overcome to some degree through a reappraisal of the site layout, uses and possibly density, whether or not in combination with the adjoining site, but presently only a slightly revised scheme has been offered, a timely refusal is suggested in order that a further application might be submitted with substantial improvements required.